Check for any required declarations or carnets.

-Visit an advice site at a motorway services or truckstop for in-person advice.
+Visit an information & advice site at a motorway services or truckstop for in-person advice.

-You should check the latest version of this guidance at gov.uk/brexit-hauliers.
+You should check the latest version of this guidance for hauliers and commercial drivers.

-Some of the rules are still being agreed between the UK and the EU.
+Some of the rules are still being finalised between the UK and the EU.
 This guidance will be updated with the latest information as soon as it is available.